-A Master's level degree in Sociology or a related subject (however, all serious applications from other disciplines will be considered)
+2:1 undergraduate degree or equivalent in the area of sociology or a closely related subject.
+However, all serious applications from other disciplines will be considered.

 Months of entry

 Why are ‘private troubles’ also ‘public issues’?
 You’ll explore and answer questions just like this on our MA Sociology programme.
 MA Sociology is a lively and engaging programme for students interested in how social life shapes individuals’ experiences of the world around us.

 Focusing on cutting-edge areas of the discipline, our teaching is carried out by leading, research active sociologists.
 From across sociology and allied social sciences, you’ll gain a thorough understanding of theories and methodologies.
 Then, by choosing from our wide range of specialist modules, you’ll tailor your